 - Non-Member - $25.00

-This course is free to APA members through the Course of the Month program.
-Promotional pricing valid May 1-31, 2020.
+This course is no longer free to APA members through the Course of the Month program.
+Promotional pricing ended May 31, 2020.

 - Goldstick JE, Carter PM, Walton MA, Dahlberg LL, Sumner SA, Zimmerman MA, et al. Development of the SaFETy Score: A Clinical Screening Tool for Predicting Future Firearm Violence Risk.
 Ann Intern Med.
 2017;166:707–714. doi: 10.7326/M16-1927.